-The introduction part suggests one way to calculate a breakdown period: A breakdown is always calculated as 20 minutes.
+The solution note suggests one way to calculate a breakdown period: A breakdown is always calculated as at least 20 minutes.
 An operational period must last at least 60 minutes.
 The reason is that users don't resume their interrupted tasks until around 20 minutes after the breakdown, and they cannot produce much in an operational period less than an hour.